Relation between $f$-vectors and $d$-vectors in cluster algebras of finite type or rank 2: Restoration formula of cluster algebras of rank 2

 A previous work \cite{llz} has given a cluster expansions formula in the case that $\PP=\{1\}$.
 This formula restores the expressions of cluster variables by the initial ones from their $d$-vectors.
 We start with an explanation of this formula.

-We define Dyck Paths and some notations along with \cite[Section 1]{llz}.
+We define Dyck Paths and some notations along \cite{llz}*{Section 1}.
 Let $(a_1, a_2)$ be a pair of non-negative integers.
-A \emph{Dyck path} of type $a_1\times a_2$ is a lattice path from $(0,0)$ to $(a_1, a_2)$ that does not go above the diagonal combining $(0,0)$ with $(a_1, a_2)$.
+A \emph{Dyck path} of type $a_1\times a_2$ is a lattice path from $(0,0)$ to $(a_1, a_2)$ and it does not go above the diagonal combining $(0,0)$ with $(a_1, a_2)$.
 For the Dyck paths of $a_1\times a_2$ type, there is the \emph{maximal} one $\mathcal{D}^{a_1\times a_2}$.
-It is defined by the following property: For any lattice point $A$ on $\mathcal{D}$, there is no lattice points between $A$ and the crosspoint of a vertical line including $A$ and the diagonal combining $(0,0)$ with $(a_1, a_2)$.
+It is defined by the following property: for any lattice point $A$ on $\mathcal{D}$, there is no lattice points between $A$ and the crosspoint of a vertical line including $A$ and the diagonal combining $(0,0)$ with $(a_1, a_2)$.